M1meer/SyntroPies/README.md

 ## Installation
 First, download the zipped image here:

-Next, unzip the image and flash it to an SD card - we recommend the official Raspberry Pi imager.
+Next, unzip the image and flash it to an SD card - we recommend the official [Raspberry Pi imager](https://www.raspberrypi.org/software/).

-Now plug in your Pi to one of your router's Ethernet LAN ports.
-It is likely that your router will assign the Pi a random IP address, which can be learned by accessing your router's management panel.
+Plug in your Pi to one of your router's Ethernet LAN ports.
+It is likely that your router will assign the Pi a random IP address - you can find this address by accessing your router's management panel.

 Finally, to access your app, go to  ```<yourPiAddress>:9090``` and log in with the default Raspberry Pi credentials.